This is the third of three posts on Well-Being vs. Wealth (see 1 & 2)

 Partha Dasgupta recently co-authored a paper in the Journal of Economic Perspectives with a number of well know ecologists and economists (Arrow et al 2004.
 Are we consuming to much?
 18(3) 147-172)

 They try to answer the question of whether current consumption is sustainable.
 They consider sustainability to mean that inter-temporal (sum of the discounted value of future) social welfare must not decrease over time.
-They interpret this to mean that this depends on investment that increases humanity’s productive capacities – which they term genuine wealth.
+They interpret this to mean that this depends on investment from passive income that increases humanity’s productive capacities – which they term genuine wealth.

 This requirement that the productive base be maintained does not necessarily entail maintaining any particular set of resources at any given time.
 Even if some resources such as stocks of minerals are drawn down along a consumption path, the sustainability criterion could nevertheless be satisfied if other capital assets were accumulated sufficiently to offset the resource decline.